 A fun experience here is to take a snorkelling tour in the fissures of the tectonic cracks.
 The water is fantastically clear, and they kit you out with a dry suit and all the equipment you need so you can just float along.
-Here’s a link to a snorkelling tour to check out, and here’s another one.
+Here’s a link to a snorkelling tour to check out.

 However, for those interested in GoT filming locations in Iceland, the main draw in the Þjórsárdalur Valley is Þjóðveldisbærinn Stöng.
 This is a reproduction of a viking era longhouse and farm, and it was used as Olly’s village in Season 4 Episode 3 of the show.